Atomistic modelling of friction of Cu and Au nanoparticles adsorbed on graphene: Results and discussion

-NPs are obtained using the procedure similar to the dewetting of thin metallic films by thermal treatments~\cite{Geissler2010} and described in Ref.~\cite{Khomenko2010jpc}.
+NPs are obtained using the procedure similar to the dewetting of thin metallic films by thermal treatments~\cite{Geissler2010} and described in reference~\cite{Khomenko2010jpc}.
 Briefly, a rectangular slab of metal atoms is placed on the graphene sheet and the simulation starts.
 The metal atoms assemble into a more compact structure, which is more energetically favorable than the rectangular slab.
-At an appropriate time moment the system is cooled down in order to get a hemispherical shape of the NP and to prevent it from forming a ball.
-After the equilibrium has been reached, the external force $F_\mathrm{a}$ is applied along the $x$-direction (zigzag edge of graphene), and the NP starts to move in this direction.
-This force is distributed uniformly on all metal atoms with the $x<X_{\rm CM}$, where $X_{\rm CM}$ is the NP center of mass position along the $x$-direction.
-We perform several series of calculations with different values of the applied force $F_{\rm a}$ acting on the NPs of the same size.
+At an appropriate time moment the system is cooled down in order to get a hemispherical shape of the NP and to prevent it from forming a ball. {During this preparation stage a single Berendsen thermostat~\cite{Griebel2007} is applied to both metal and carbon atoms.} After the equilibrium has been reached, the external force $F_\mathrm{a}$ is applied along the $x$-direction (zigzag edge of graphene), and the NP starts to move in this direction.
+This force is distributed uniformly on all metal atoms with the $x<X_{\rm CM}$, where $X_{\rm CM}$ is the NP center of mass position along the $x$-direction. {Starting from this moment the thermostat decouples from the metal atoms and acts only on the graphene in order to diminish the effect of the temperature control on the dynamics of the system.} We perform several series of calculations with different values of the applied force $F_{\rm a}$ acting on the NPs of the same size.
 Where it is not stated explicitly, the $F_\mathrm{a}$ acting on Cu NPs consisting of 5000 and 29000 atoms is equal to 2.31~nN and 15.29~nN, respectively.
 For Au NP consisting of 10000 and 25000 atoms $F_\mathrm{a}$ is 5.07~nN and 13.05~nN, respectively.
-We note that in our MD calculations the NPs are accelerating since in general the applied force $F_{\rm a}$ is not equal to the substrate force $F_{\rm s}$.
+We note that in our MD calculations the NPs are accelerating since in general the applied force $F_{\rm a}$ is not equal to the substrate force~$F_{\rm s}$.